grant-dot-dev/pdf-to-image-converter/README.md

-## Welcome to my quick and easy PDF to Image converter
+# PDF to Image Converter

+This tool will allow you to convert any PDF file into either a single or multiple .png files, dependent on the parameters passed in.

 # Getting Started